Tired of ads?

-At work, Winston becomes curious about "the brunette" (a.k.a.
+At work, Winston becomes curious about "the brunette" or “the dark-haired girl” (a.k.a.
 Julia), a machine-operator in the Fiction Department.
-Although at one time he feared that she was a member of the Thought Police, all such paranoia ends when she slips him a note reading "I love you" in the corridor one day.
-The two begin a secret love affair, first meeting up in the countryside, and then in a rented room atop Mr. Charrington's shop in the prole district.
+Although at one time he feared that she was a member of the Thought Police—that’s the literal militant force that arrests people for thoughtcrimes—all his paranoia ends when she slips him a note reading "I love you" in the corridor one day.
+The two begin a secret love affair, first meeting up in the countryside, and then in a rented room atop Mr. Charrington's shop in the prole districta, short for proletariat.
 All of these places are away from surveillance — or so they think.

 Unfortunately, Winston never finds out the why.
 Instead, he gets tortured.
 But before the torturing, he and Julia are apprehended by the Thought Police.
 Turns out that secret hiding place wasn't so secret after all.
 The happy couple is then brought to the Ministry of Love, where criminals and opponents of the Party are tortured, interrogated, and "reintegrated" before their release and ultimate execution.
 O'Brien runs the show as far as Winston's torture sessions are concerned.

-Months later, Winston is sent to Room 101, where a person is faced with his greatest fear.
-Rats—why did it have to be rats?
+Well, it’s a dystopian novel about totalitarianism, so it probably isn’t surprising that 1984’s ending isn’t exactly made for Disney.
+Months after being arrested, poor Winston Smith is sent to Room 101, where every person who enters is faced with their greatest fear.
+For Winston, it’s rats—why did it have to be rats?
 Musing on the impending rats-chewing-on-his-face scenario, Winston calls out, "Do it to Julia!"
 That's pretty much what O'Brien was looking for, so Winston gets to go back to being a happy member of the rat race.
 Released, Winston's heart is filled with love for the Party.
-Even when he and Julia meet again by chance, they feel apathetic towards each other.
-The last man in Europe has been converted and destroyed.
+Even when he and Julia meet again by chance at the Chestnut Tree Café, they feel apathetic towards each other.
+The last man in the superstate of Oceania has been converted and destroyed.
 Quite the fine point there, George.